comapi/cordova-plugin-dotdigital-pushutils/README.md

       if (cordova && cordova.plugins && cordova.plugins.dotdigitalPlugin) {

-        /* You dont need to call containsDeepLink() as handleLink() will simply do nothing if thre is no link to process */
+        /* You don't need to call containsDeepLink() as handleLink() will simply do nothing if there is no link to process */

         if(cordova.plugins.dotdigitalPlugin.containsLink(data)){